HomeResources › Google Ads vs. LSA for Plumbers

 What Are Local Services Ads (LSA)?

 Local Services Ads appear at the very top of Google search results, above traditional ads and organic listings.
-These ads show your business with reviews, location, and the “Google Guaranteed” badge.
+These ads show your business with reviews, location, and the Google Verified badge, telling customers searching near them that your business has been screened and approved by Google.

-Instead of paying per click, you pay per lead — when someone calls or messages your business directly through the ad.
+Instead of paying per click, you pay per lead, when someone calls or messages your business directly through the ad.

 For plumbers, this is powerful because most users who click LSA ads are already looking to hire someone immediately.
+They're not browsing local search results to learn about plumbing, they have a burst pipe or a drain that won't clear and they need help today.

 Google Local Services Ads results for emergency plumber near me